juliachristensen/PS239T_Fall2019/03_r-basics/01_intro-to-r.md

 ## Bonus: More about R

 From [Hadley Wickham](http://adv-r.had.co.nz/Introduction.html):
-# Note - this is the guy who wrote ggplot.
-We'll see his work again soon!

 If you are new to R, you might wonder what makes learning such a quirky language worthwhile.
 In my opinion, R's some of the best features are: